 Describe how these are monitored through PIPS:

-12. Does the PIPS program document the response times when the CT technologist responds?
+12. If the CT technologist takes call from outside the hospital, does the PIPS program document the technologist’s time of arrival at the hospital?
 (CD 11-47) If 'Yes', briefly describe:

 E. Intensive Care Unit (ICU)